 Another tip is to make your bed when you wake up in the morning.
 If your bed is made you’ll be less likely to crawl back in it later.

-Keep your sleep schedule consistent.
+Another way to avoid the winter blues is to keep your sleep schedule consistent.
 Make sure to give yourself 7 – 9 hours of sleep every night.
 Try to go to bed at the same time every night; try to wake up around the same time every morning.

 Spending time with friends and loved ones will keep your spirits high.
 Doing things you love and hobbies will help the winter months pass by faster.
 Regularly plan activities that you enjoy so you have something to look forward to.